coronel08/my-notes/notes/docs/aws.md

 ## Storage and DB
 Snapshots - incremental backups <br>
 Lifecycle policies move data around to different storage classes based on time <br>
 * Elastic Block Store (EBS) - behave like physical hard drives. up to 16TiB, stores blocks which is better for example editing video where only some blocks change.
-Attach to EC2 and are a Zone level resource
+Attach to EC2 and are a Zone level resource.
+Used for storing Amazon RDS databases.
 * Amazon Simple Storage (S3) - store data as objects and stores them into buckets (max object size 5tb).
 Write once read many storage
     * S3 Standard - Can also store static website hosting in S3
     * S3 Standard Infrequent Access - long term storage but needs quick access, lower storage price and higher retrieval price